abhishekarya1/DSA-2k23/stack_queue.md

   - second approach: pop shifts elements to second stack, no need to move back to second stack here (consequent pop can be constant then), pop can be `O(1)` or `O(n)` depending on element availability in `output` stack.
 Size of queue = input stack + output stack

 ### Classic Problems
-**Check Balanced Parentheses**: push open brackets, pop if stack top matches current.
+**Check Balanced Parentheses**: push open brackets, pop if stack top is a match of current.
 Invalid cases:
   - when brackets at stack top and current don't match (bracket pairing mismatch)
   - if we encounter a closing bracket but stack is empty (extra closing bracket)
   - when we've reached till the end and stack is still not empty (extra opening bracket)

+Intuition: latest bracket is always on the stack top and we close it as we go, rest are also in order of appearance (i.e. previous latest at top)

 **Min Stack**: retrieves minimum element in `O(1)` time.
 If we have a new minimum push `2*element - min` into the stack, it is guaranteed that this value we are pushing is less than element we are pushing (also our new minimum) and this position is where we encountered a new minimum.
 While popping, we need to make sure that our minimum changes when we are popping the minimum element from the stack so we check for change point and then modify minimum accordingly. [link](https://www.baeldung.com/cs/stack-constant-time)